create-go-app/fiber-go-template/README.md

 ### ./docs

 **Folder with API Documentation**.
-This directory contains configuration files for auto-generated API Docs by Swagger.
+This directory contains config files for auto-generated API Docs by Swagger.

 ### ./pkg